Korg Z3 Guitar Synthesizer

 There is very limited editing of synth sounds on the Z3.
 Mark of the Unicorn makes the Unisyn universal editing software, which will allow you to get to the detailed parameters of the Z3.
 Given that its architecture is similar to the Korg DS-8, you should be able to create some nice sounds.
 A check of the service manual provides complete documentation for remote, MIDI system exclusive editing.

-MODE B, Edit Mode:
+Mode B, Edit Mode:

 You can enter MODE B, edit mode, by switching the Z3 off, then moving the microscopic, recessed tiny switch on the back panel from A to B, and powering the unit up again.
 Then you can edit a program, which is basically six sets of assignments, one for each string.
 Here are the functions you can set for each string in edit mode: